 This gives us the ability to source material from any and all of the best vendors of thin wall stainless steel tubing, such as 316, 304, and the hard-to-find 400 series stainless, in welded, drawn, and seamless forms.

 Metal Cutting also sources from the leading providers of thin wall tubing made from many other metals, including MP35N, nitinol (also known as NiTi or, in Japan, TiNi) and similar shape memory alloys, the numerous grades of titanium, Kovar, Inconel, and various other nickel alloys.

-Cutting Metal Tubing That Is Extraordinarily Thin
+Cutting Metal Tube That Is Extraordinarily Thin